ypriverol/github-paper/document/manuscript.md

 the forked (upstream) repository by opening a pull request.
 Once it is opened for review and discussion, it usually results in additional insights and in an increased code quality.
 Once a pull request gets accepted, typically it gets merged into the development branch.
+One of the easiest ways to make a mess for yourself with Git is to allow your _branch_ to get out of sync.
+Branches are just short-term departures from master.
+If you _pull request_ frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors.

 ## Rule 4.
 Use tags and semantic version numbering